 Different Types of Locators In Selenium WebDriver

-In a web page, we can find out different types of web elements like text box, id, radio button, etc. for locating those elements we need an effective and accurate approach to identify these elements.
+We can find different web elements on a web page, like text boxes, IDs, radio buttons, etc. To locate those elements, we need an effective and accurate approach.
 To identify web elements accurately and precisely, selenium makes use of different types of locators.
 They are as follows:

 - ID